tommytracey/udacity/self-driving-nano/projects/1-lane-lines/P1-writeup.md

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+The goal of this project is to make a pipeline that finds lane lines on the road.
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

 ---